obsolescence/pidp11/README.md

 We moved to Github only in December 2024, and this is still considered the new beta version.

-Before December 2024, the PiDP-11 install was done through downloading a tarball.
+Before December 2024, the PiDP-11 install was done through downloading a tarball.<br>
-You might still see references to that old install method and that old version in the manual's various chapters and the PiDP-11 Google Group.
+You might still see references to that old version in the manual's various chapters and the PiDP-11 Google Group.<br>
-The old version still works fine, and in case you have any problems, please fall back on that version (with feedback please!).
+The old version still works fine, and in case you have any problems, please fall back on that version (with feedback please!).<br>

-This Github version of the software contains some meaningful improvements though.
+This new Github version contains some meaningful improvements though:
-- the graphics display works under Wayland (now the default for Raspberry Pis in general and for the PiDP-11, too)
+- VT11 graphics display works under Wayland (now the default for Raspberry Pis in general and for the PiDP-11, too)
 - unix v1 is added, it has been reconstructed!
-- the install script can install Chase Covello's updated 2.11BSD and Johnny Bilquist's updated RSX-11M+. *Importantly*, you can now rerun the install script to grab any of their updates.
+- the install script install Chase Covello's updated 2.11BSD and Johnny Bilquist's updated RSX-11M+. *Importantly*, you can now rerun the install script to grab any of their updates.
 These are the two oldest operating systems with active maintenance :-)

 # Operating the PiDP-11

 Important to understand, this version has a fundamental change to the controls compared to the old version.
 The PiDP-11 is now managed like the PiDP-10.
 Which means:

 **pdp11control** is the command to control the (simulated) PDP-11.
 From the Linux command line:
-- `pdp11control stop`, `pdp11control status` do what you'd expect.
-Please shut down PDP-11 operating systems before though, through the terminal (applies to unix and RSX-11).
+- `pdp11control stop`, `pdp11control status` do what you'd expect (do shut down PDP-11 operating systems before `pdp11control stop`, through the terminal (applies to unix and RSX-11).
 - `pdp11control start` starts the PDP-11 simulation when you have a PiDP-11.
 - `pdp11control start x` is used when you have not PiDP-11 front panel hardware, where `x` is the boot number you want to run:
 <br><br>